Apr 27, 2021 Photojournal

 Sep 27, 2019 Photojournal

-I’ve been very interested in architecture shots for a while as it reinforces my interest in design.
-When we had a chance to visit Eastern State Penitentiary in Philadelphia, I was quick to add it to the list but not sure how it would fit in my schedule of seeing various buildings before I departed.
-Fortunately, I had a few hours to look around and see and it did not disappoint in learning and growing as a photographer interested in capturing feeling and depth of experience.
-These walls have stories we will never know but a few that were logged for their tour.
-If you’re in Philadelphia, stop in and see this historic facility.
+I’ve been very interested in architectural shots for a while, as they reinforce my passion for design.
+When we had the chance to visit Eastern State Penitentiary in Philadelphia, I was quick to add it to my list, though I wasn’t sure how it would fit into my schedule of visiting various buildings before I departed.
+Fortunately, I had a few hours to look around, and it did not disappoint.
+It was an excellent opportunity to learn and grow as a photographer, particularly in capturing feeling and depth of experience.
+These walls have stories we will never know, except for a few that were shared during the tour.
+If you’re in Philadelphia, stop by and visit this historic site.